10 things I wish I knew before going to Montenegro

 Family values for the residents of Montenegro have always been and are the most important.
 They maintain family ties, and each member of the extended family feels the powerful protection and support of the relatives.
 If necessary, an outsider Montenegrin will never be left behind.

-All these qualities of the Montenegro people attract travelers to fabulous Montenegro.
+All these qualities of the Montenegro people attract travelers to the fabulous country of Montenegro.
 The friendly, affable, and sociable Montenegrins complement the extraordinary beauty of the landscape in a very organic way and create a harmonious big picture of the country.

 Montenegrins have one weakness, for which they are ready to do anything (or almost anything).
 It's a delicious and plentiful meal.
 The national cuisine gathered just a little bit from different cultures and turned into one of the best Balkan cuisines.
 At first glance, it may seem that all dishes are simple enough and without delicacy.
 However, the incomparable taste and virtuosity of cooking will pleasantly surprise you.